purplebugs/eik-search/README.md

 Work in progress...

+Current status:
-Current status: Ability to spin up Elasticsearch and Kibana quickly, add an index containing hardcoded data for use while developing search, run search queries, install and run node.js app that currently returns unformatted match_all search from index
+1. DONE: Spin up Elasticsearch and Kibana quickly
+2. DONE: Add an index containing hardcoded data for use while developing search
+3. DONE: Run search queries, install and run node.js app that currently returns unformatted match_all search from index
+4. WORK IN PROGRESS: Develop search for eik.dev

 ## Pre-Requisites